xzzulz/deathspeak/readme.md

 ### main goals:

-* language based on clear and precise concepts
+* language based on simple, and precise concepts.
+* compiles to readable javascript.
+* work easily side by side with javascript.
-* syntax designed to maximize succintness and expressive power
+* syntax designed to maximize succintness and expressive power, bypassing any preconceptions.

 ### syntax goals

-okami syntax is designed with these goals:
+okami syntax bypass any preconceptions, so it may not be easy at first. it is designed with these goals:

-* compact: avoid syntax noise.
+* compact: avoid syntax noise, repetition and thrash.
 * expressive: agile syntax of expressions.
 * easy to read: compact and noise free syntax that is easier to read.
 * easy to write: agile and compact syntax that is easier to write.
-* simple: based on precise and coherent concepts.
+* simple: based on simple, precise and coherent concepts.
 * comfortable: smaller conceptual footprint for reduced programmer stress.

 ### license